 P4CLIENT; for example, on a UNIX system:

-Helix displays the client specification form in your text editor.
-(For details about Helix forms, see Using Helix forms.)
+Perforce displays the client workspace specification form in your text editor.
+(For details about Perforce forms, refer to Using Perforce forms.)

 No files are synced when you create a client specification.
-To find out how to sync files from the depot to your workspace, see Sync files.
-For details about relocating files on your computer, see Change the location and/or layout of your workspace.
+To find out how to sync files from the depot to your workspace, refer to Syncing (retrieving) files.
+For details about relocating files on your machine, see Changing the location of your workspace.

 The minimum settings you must specify to configure a client workspace are: